“If I had foreseen Hiroshima and Nagasaki, I would have torn up my formula in 1905.” ~ Albert Einstein.

 While in some places like Huis Ten Bosch you’d easily be forgiven for thinking you were in Holland, the views to be found around Nagasaki caused me to let out involuntary “wows” too many times to count.

 Most people know of Nagasaki from the unfortunate events that occurred on 9 August, 1945 during WWII.
 But perhaps what you didn’t know was that this city’s natural beauty has earned it the official title of a “10 Million Dollar Night View” alongside Monaco and Shanghai?

 After exploring Nagasaki in 2 days, I realised this gem in Kyushu Prefecture is one of the most underrated places to visit in Japan.
 Relatively off the beaten path in Japan for first-time foreign visitors, Nagasaki is perfect if you’re hoping to escape crowds of well-trodden Golden Route of Tokyo, Kyoto, and Osaka.

+In my opinion, spending one day in Nagasaki is NOT enough, and you’re about to see why.
 If you’re wondering if Nagasaki is worth visiting for two days or more (spoiler: it absolutely is), and things to see and do in and around the city, read on for more!

 This post contains affiliate links.
 I may earn a small commission if you click through and make a purchase.

 How to get to Nagasaki

 The journey from Tokyo to Nagasaki takes around 7 hours by train, so you may wish to fly from cities such as Tokyo or Osaka.